mattbierner/cube-gif/documentation/about.md

 Each image already has 2 spatial dimensions: x and y for pixel coordinates.
 The third dimension of the data is time.

-To encode time as a spatial dimension, imagine creating a 1x1x1 cube and drawing the first frame of the animation on the front face of the cube.
-Now start extruding the pixels of this front face backwards to create a volume.
-After moving 1/12 of way through the cube, start sampling from the next frame of the animation.
+To encode time as another spatial dimension, imagine creating a 1x1x1 cube and drawing the first frame of the animation on the front face of the cube.
+Now extrude the pixels of the front face to create a volume.
+After moving 1/12th of way through the cube, start sampling from the next frame of the animation.
 Continue this process through the entire cube.
 This produces a 3D volume of pixel data, 1/12 for each frame of the animation.

 Here's what that cube looks like for the above gif.